 What Types of Accommodations Can I Get at Work While Pregnant?

 If you need accommodations to do your job effectively while pregnant, your employer must provide them as long as:

 - They provide similar accommodations for non-pregnant employees who have limitations.

 - The accommodation does not pose a significant burden or expense on the employer.

-Accommodations can vary widely and will depend on your individual job and specific limitations.
+Accommodations can vary widely and depend on your job and specific limitations.

 Some examples of accommodations for pregnancy-related limitations include: